 The workshop concludes by late morning, with participants departing inspired, with a deeper understanding of composition, and a portfolio of images that reflect the quiet beauty and rhythm of the Palouse.

-We request a 50% deposit of $1375 to hold your space in this retreat.
+We request a 50% deposit to hold your space in this retreat.
 You may send in a check to the below address to avoid the 3% credit card processing fee.

 Art Wolfe Inc.